Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films: Abstract

 \section{Abstract}

-A sufficiently large parallel magnetic field will generate staggered supercurrent loops and superfluid density wave in two weakly linked superconducting (SC) ultra-thin films, resulting in an inhomogeneous Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state.
-The SC order parameter of such an FFLO state is characterized by Bloch wave functions, dubbed as ``Bloch SC state''.
-The staggered supercurrent loops form an array of Josephson vortex-anti-vortex pairs, instead of usual Josephson vortex lattice.
+A sufficiently large parallel magnetic field will generate staggered supercurrent loops and superfluid density wave in two weakly linked superconducting (SC) ultrathin films, resulting in an inhomogeneous Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state.
+The SC order parameter of such an FFLO state is characterized by Bloch wave functions, called the ``Bloch SC state''.
+The staggered supercurrent loops form an array of Josephson vortex-antivortex pairs, instead of the usual Josephson vortex lattice.
 Enclosing a unit cell of the array, the London's fluxoid is quantized as $\Phi^{\prime}=\Phi_0=hc/2e$, while the net orbital magnetization caused by the staggered supercurrent is zero.
 Meanwhile, a small parallel magnetic field gives rise to an Fulde-Ferrell (FF) state that has uniform superfluid density.
-The phase transition between the Bloch SC state and the FF state belongs to the universality class of two-dimensional commensurate-incommensurate transition.
+The phase transition between the Bloch SC state and the FF state belongs to the universality class of two-dimensional commensurate-incommensurate transitions.
 An analytical solution in terms of Jacobian elliptic functions is found to be an excellent approximation to the Bloch SC order parameter.

-Inhomogeneous superconductivity that breaks translational symmetry spontaneously has been attracting growing attentions from diverse fields in physics, ranging from condensed matter to high energy physics~\cite{RMP04}.
-Quintessential examples for such inhomogeneous superconductors include the well known Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{FFstate,LOstate} and its generalized version, pair density wave (PDW) state~\cite{ARCMP20}.
-The FFLO or PDW state is a superconducting state with a non-uniform superconducting (SC) order parameter.
+Inhomogeneous superconductivity that breaks translational symmetry spontaneously has been attracting growing attention from diverse fields in physics, ranging from condensed matter to high-energy physics~\cite{RMP04}.
+Quintessential examples for such inhomogeneous superconductors include the well-known Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{FFstate,LOstate} and its generalized version, the pair density wave (PDW) state~\cite{ARCMP20}.
+The FFLO or PDW state is a superconducting state with a nonuniform superconducting (SC) order parameter.
 Such an inhomogeneous SC state was proposed as a mother state of other ordering states.
 For instance, the partial melting of the PDW can give rise to a charge density wave (CDW) order, a uniform charge-$4e$ SC order, and a loop current order.
-Moreover, the PDW is expected to host fantastic quasi-particle excitations as well as topological defects, such as in-gap Bogoliubov quasi-particle in an $s$-wave superconductor and half-flux ($hc/4e$) vortex bound with a CDW dislocation~\cite{ARCMP20}.
+Moreover, the PDW is expected to host fantastic quasiparticle excitations as well as topological defects, such as in-gap Bogoliubov quasiparticles in an $s$-wave superconductor and a half-flux ($hc/4e$) vortex bound with a CDW dislocation~\cite{ARCMP20}.